GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 **Group 4: Map_Cyclone_Impact_Assessment**

 This group contains all the necessary layers to generate **detailed impact assessment maps**.
-As with the overview map, both the storm track and Admin1 boundaries are pre-loaded.
+As with the overview map, both the storm track and region (Admin1) boundaries are pre-loaded.
 Ensure you're using the correct event data to maintain consistency and accuracy in the assessment.
 In this section we can create 5 different maps for different impacts:
 - exposed population
 - exposed buildings